sio2Graphs/Pareto-Releases/README.md

 Corrected for the passing of null or blank into a category.

 ## v8.0.0.0 Certified
-published 3/6/2024 17th offer
-Submitted with standard notes and no errors
 ###### Published 3/2024
 If your visual displays a blank screen, not the landing page with the sio2Graphs logo, please remove all nulls, blanks, and control characters from your data, pass only valid text categories to fix the issue.
 A fix is being published now.